 In addition to the above, we can also supply degree day reports which measure and report on variations in outside temperatures.
 For example, they can be used by building designers to plan and monitor energy efficiency and heating systems depending on weather conditions.
 They are available for 18 regions across the UK and are compiled monthly.

-If you have a more specific request, not covered by the products on these pages contact our Customer Centre.
+If you have a more specific request, not covered by the products on these pages contact our Contact us.